Ratankumar27/Hospital-Management-System-Spring-Boot-Backend/README.md

   <div class="section">
       <h2>🧭 Overview</h2>
       <p>The Hospital Management System (HMS) backend is a <strong>Spring Boot–powered microservice</strong> that models and manages core hospital data operations.
-It demonstrates how to design highly relational, transactional, and modular backend systems using Java and modern Spring frameworks.</p>
+It demonstrates how to design highly relational, transactional, and modular backend systems using Java and modern Spring frameworks.
+At last of this read you will find the screenshot of relations in MySQL.</p>

   <p>The system handles:</p>
   <ul>